 Dosage:

-Two capsules two to three times daily.
+Two capsules two to three times daily, preferably with food.

 Ingredients: